 You know who or what finally decides the Doctor Octopus/Green Goblin battle?
-The Universe, God, take your pick.
+Fate.
 While Doc Ock is grasping the Goblin with his metal arms lightning strikes from above and they are both electrocuted and fall into the river.
-Did I say God or the Universe?
-I meant writer Mark Millar giving the whole thing a Biblical twist.

 While all this is going on, MJ and Spider-Man managed to embrace.
 Twice.
 Both times are worth showing.

 And here's the second.

 More great Terry Dodson art.
 This one is a Spider-Man panel.